openmanuscript/minuscript/README.md

 To get started:

-- install the dependent software:
+- Install the dependent software:
     - `multimarkdown`
     - `latex`
     - `texcount.pl`
     - a simple editor like `vim` or `emacs` is all you need, but this workflow meshes well with tools like `iAwriter` or other markdown-enabled editors

-Then, in the minuscript repository directory:
+- Then, in the minuscript repository directory:
     1. Edit the makefile to install `minuscript` in a directory of your choice
     2. `make install`
     3. `cd doc `
     4. `minuscript`
     5. you will now have a document called `documentation.pdf` which is the documentation for `minuscript`.
 That document and the files in the directory have all the information you need to create your own manuscripts.
 I hope.
 If not, please contact me and I'll revise the docs or explain what's missing.

 Good luck, and please contact me for help and with suggestions.
 If you'd like to help code `minuscript`, we can talk about that, too.